alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

 ```
 ![statetrend](https://github.com/alifnrzm/Investigating-Trend-of-Blood-Donation-in-Malaysia/blob/main/Plots/statetrend.png)

-In this analysis, we are trying to find which hospital or facility contributed to the blood donation total from 2006 until latest 2024.we dive deeper and aggregate the facility based on their respective states.
+In this analysis, we are trying to find which hospital or facility contributed to the blood donation total from 2006 until latest 2024.
+We dive deeper and aggregate the facility based on their respective states.
 Similarly a horizontal bar plot is created with color coded bars based on their respective states.

 ```python